Valley Centertainment: Cinema

 The Cineworld cinema is one of the busiest in the UK, with 1.8 million visits a year and has more screens than any other Cineworld multiplex with twenty screens in all.
 It is also one of the first cinemas to introduce digital screens and introduced an IMAX screen in 2012.
 As of 2021, the cinema also contains a 4DX screen and Screen X, as well as a Starbucks inside the venue.

 Opening on 5 November 1998 as a Virgin Megaplex, it later re-branded in October 1999 to UGC before becoming Cineworld in 2005.

 Bowling

 The complex features a Hollywood Bowl bowling alley, which has twenty eight lanes open until midnight every night.
 It also contains a bar, cafe and arcade.

 Other attractions

 Valley Centertainment is also home to an indoor Laser Quest, Laser Quest Sheffield.
 Consisting of two floors of arena space for the children to explore.
 Painted brilliantly to look as though the children are in outer space.
-Paradise Adventure Island Golf opened at the park in February 2012 featuring a large indoor mini adventure golf with 2 different courses.
+Paradise Island Adventure Golf opened at the park in February 2012 featuring a large indoor mini adventure golf with 2 different courses.
 An indoor family entertainment centre called 'Monkey Bizness' opened in 2009, the largest of its kind in the country.